nodejs/node/doc/api/stream.md

 * {number}

-Returns the value of `highWaterMark` passed when constructing this `Readable`.
+Returns the value of `highWaterMark` passed when creating this `Readable`.

 ##### `readable.readableLength`
 <!-- YAML